”The arc of the moral universe is long, but it bends towards justice” – Dr. Martin Luther King, Jr.

 In 1973, only five years after King’s death, a young Donald Trump represented his father’s real estate company, Trump Management, against a sweeping Department of Justice lawsuit alleging that the Trumps systematically discriminated against blacks trying to rent their New York City apartments.

-Another 13 years later, in 1986, an Alabama attorney named Jefferson Beauregard Sessions III became only the second nominee since World War Two to have his nomination for the federal judiciary rejected – explicitly because of Sessions’ overt racism.
+Another 13 years later, in 1986, an Alabama attorney named Jefferson Beauregard Sessions III became only the second nominee since World War Two to have his nomination for the federal judiciary rejected a the Senate – explicitly because of Sessions’ overt racism.

-Now, the Department of Justice, under Sessions’ leadership and with the enthusiastic backing of Congressional and local Republicans, has taken sweeping measures to try to undo much of the legal framework of non-discrimination that was a preeminent accomplishment of the Civil Rights era.
-The Attorney General poised to replace Sessions, William Barr, praised Sessions’ approach to voter suppression and the dismantling of anti-discrimination enforcement during his Senate confirmation hearing this month.
+Now, the Department of Justice, with the enthusiastic backing of Congressional and local Republicans, has taken sweeping measures to try to undo much of the legal framework of non-discrimination that was a preeminent accomplishment of the Civil Rights era.
+The Attorney General who replaced Sessions, William Barr, praised Sessions’ approach to voter suppression and the dismantling of anti-discrimination enforcement during his Senate confirmation hearing.
 Barr’s Department of Justice, among many other things, is now actively ignoring housing discrimination complaints, suppression of black voting (now done with computer-aided precision unimaginable when King fought Jim Crow), and investigations of local police abuses against non-whites in cities across the US.

-Sessions and Barr have been picked for that job by the same Donald Trump who inherited a local real estate empire built on discrimination, and who won the presidency in large part with explicit appeals to racism (and the assistance of Vladimir Putin).
+Sessions and Barr were picked for that job by the same Donald Trump who inherited a local real estate empire built on discrimination, and who won the presidency in large part with explicit appeals to racism (and the assistance of Vladimir Putin).

 Just how long do we need to travel that arc before justice prevails?